 A community with the capacity and confidence to work with, and for, everyone that lives there.

 To provide our clients with a safe, accessible space to address their challenges and achieve their goals, and to deliver services that become the benchmark for other organisations.

-Sangam is a not-for-profit charity based in Barnet established and managed by Asian Women.
+Sangam is a not-for-profit charity foundation in Barnet which was established and continues to be managed by Asian Women.
 It was founded in 1971 as a result of the large influx of immigrants from South Asia and East Africa in the sixties and seventies.
 The lack of both language proficiency and understanding of the systems of Government left many vulnerable Asians feeling helpless and often with nowhere to turn.
-It was recognised by Her Majesty the Queen in 2006 when Sangam received the coveted Queen’s Award for Voluntary Services.
-The Award was an acknowledgement “One of Sangam’s strengths is that, it is managed by Asian Women and so will provide a service sensitive to the needs of a group not always well served by main stream services.